jamesonmccowan/espresso/syntax-ref.md

 Rather, it represents a spread operator being applied to an iterable.

 One consequence of this principle is that the semicolon works like how many C-like languages treat the comma operator; it evaluates the operands in order and returns the last element.
 For instance, `(1;2;3) == 3`.
 Control flow keywords execute as expected when they are evaluated, which may lead to some very nice idiomatic code: `x and return x` will only return x if it's truthy, or `isValid(x) or throw` which is comparable to the PHP idiom "x or die()".

-As an edge case, semicolons within parentheses delineate *expressions*, not statements as they would in a block.

 ## Namespaces
 Two types of top-level namespaces are recognized: closed and open.
 Modules almost always have a closed namespace, which means the set of valid identifiers is known at parse time and no new ones can be added.
 The object returned by import is built from exported objects, not the top level namespace, so modifying the module object won't modify its namespace.
 An open namespace is used primarily for REPL interfaces.
 In these namespaces, identifiers can be added and even removed as needed (using delete, which normally won't work).
 Other features which are normally forbidden (global object, global := import "module", etc) are enabled.